-In providing a response to this criterion you are limited to including the single unique identification code for a project on the Priority and Reserve List (Appendix A).
+In providing a response to this criterion, you are limited to including the single unique identification code for a project on the Priority and Reserve List (Appendix A).
+The character limit for this criterion is 10.

 Criterion 2

 How will the grant activity funds be spent?